-D.E Master Blenders 1753 (DE), the beverage business spun off from the former Sara Lee Corp., said it will restate earnings because of accounting irregularities and tax provisions at its Brazilian operations.
+D.E Master Blenders 1753 fell the most since the beverage business began trading as a separate company after saying it will restate earnings because of accounting irregularities and tax provisions in Brazil.

-The maker of Pickwick tea and Senseo coffee, which trades in Amsterdam after being spun off from Sara Lee in June, discovered the accounting irregularities after the end of Sara Lee’s fiscal year that month, as new management conducted an investigation of the accounts, Quarles van Ufford said.
+The maker of Pickwick tea and Senseo coffee discovered the accounting irregularities after the end of Sara Lee’s fiscal year that month, as new management conducted an investigation of the accounts, Quarles van Ufford said.

-D.E Master Blenders said it will adjust financial statements for fiscal years 2009 through 2011 and the first half of fiscal 2012.
-Some items will also affect upcoming results this year, according to the statement.
-The adjustments aren’t expected to affect results for fiscal 2013, the company said.
+Master Blenders said it will adjust financial statements for fiscal years 2009 through 2011 and the first half of fiscal 2012.
+Some items will also affect forthcoming results this year, according to the statement.
+The adjustments aren’t expected to affect results for fiscal 2013 ending in June, the company said.

 To contact the editor responsible for this story: Robin Ajello at email@example.com